 You must follow the directions for use for 1080 for wild dog control.

-You are also responsible for providing a suitable workplace induction on the safe use and handling of 1080 products for all people who will distribute the bait.
+You're also responsible for providing a suitable workplace induction on the safe use and handling of 1080 products for all people who will distribute the bait.

-Department of Primary Industry and Resources
+Department of Industry, Tourism and Trade

 GPO Box 3000

 Darwin NT 0801

 Phone: 08 8999 2344